Ollie Banks: Career

 At the end of the 2017–18 season, when Oldham were relegated to League Two, Banks was one of seven players released by the club.

-Following his release he re-signed for Tranmere Rovers in May 2018 on a two year contract.
+Following his release he re-signed for Tranmere Rovers in May 2018 on a two-year contract.
 Banks signed a further one year deal with the club ahead of the 2020–21 season.

-In January 2021 he moved to Barrow. he signed a new two-and-a-half year contract with the club in January 2022.
+In January 2021 he moved to Barrow. he signed a new two-and-a-half-year contract with the club in January 2022.
 In June 2022, Banks had his contract terminated by mutual consent.

 On 1 July 2022, Banks rejoined National League club Chesterfield on a two-year deal, six years after he had previously left the club.
 In the first league match of the season, he had to play for over an hour as a goalkeeper, after Lucas Covolan was sent off.
+He was offered a new contract at the end of the 2024–25 season.

+On 30 May 2025, Banks agreed to join National League side York City from 1 July upon the expiration of his contract with Chesterfield.